 Result 2: Online Backlash is Prevalent

-The second problematic result from the communication gap before, during, and after affects the physician and hospital organization: negative reviews.
-An unfulfilled or dissatisfied patient now has the ability to share his or her experiences online.
+The second problematic result from the communication gap (before, during, and after) is one that affects the physician and hospital organization: negative reviews.
+An unfulfilled or dissatisfied patient is now free to share his or her experiences online.
 Whether venting to friends on a social network or anonymously posting a rating on a physician reviews website, patients’ words can greatly influence the physician’s online reputation.
-As Google continues to focus on delivering local results, reviews play a large role in determining which results to serve in search.
+As Google continues to focus on delivering local results, reviews play a significant role in determining which results to serve in the search.

 Improve Patient Outcomes with Communication